joshuakon-git/datatalk/README.md

 - **Two-stage AI pipeline** separates SQL generation from explanation generation, ensuring the explanation always references real query results rather than hallucinated data.
+- **Question intent detection** distinguishes ranking questions ("which month had the highest margin?") from display questions ("show revenue by month"), adjusting the headline and explanation style accordingly.
 - **Smart column selection** prioritises percentage and margin columns when multiple numeric columns are returned, so charts always display the most meaningful metric.